HBCSD Corruption

 Fact #13:

-(1) An EIR is required when a project will have one or more significant environmental effects that cannot be either avoided or reduced to a level of insignificance through the use of mitigation measures or changes to the project.
+(1) An Environmental Impact Report (EIR) is required when a project will have one or more significant environmental effects that cannot be either avoided or reduced to a level of insignificance through the use of mitigation measures or changes to the project.

-(2) School board members hired Place Works in October 2015 to start the planning process for the redevelopment of North School and Environmental Impact Report for North School.
+(2) School board members hired Place Works in October 2015 to start the planning process for the redevelopment of North School and create the Environmental Impact Report for North School.

 (4) Renovating/modernization of either North School or Pier Avenue Community Center without changing the size and scope of the campus would not have require a lengthy and expensive EIR.